Skip to main content Skip to footer site map

 • Follow-up inspections.

 "Employees should know that OSHA is there to protect their health and safety, and make sure that the company they work for is doing things properly," Ferguson says.
-"If you work with a piece of machinery, for instance, it has to have specific safeguards to protect you from getting your fingers cut off.
+"If you work with a piece of machinery, for instance, it must have specific safeguards to protect you from getting your fingers cut off.
 If you work with chemicals, OSHA mandates that your employer make available specific information on the hazards of those chemicals—and tell you how to obtain that information from the company."

 OSHA makes clear that employees have the right to: